-In this article we’ll go over some of the more common peer review types and why they matter.
+Here, we’ll tackle some of the more common forms of peer review and how they might have an impact on your journal.

 Single-blind peer review